me9hanics/wikidata-SparQL-data-collection/README.md

 # SparQL Wikidata data collection from Wikipedia profiles
-A file with functions to help gather various data of personalities (and other entities) from Wikidata, and a notebook showing how to use it.
+A file with functions to help fetch various data of personalities (and other entities) from Wikidata, and a notebook showing how to use them.

 ## Usage